Molly (1999 film): Release

 Believing the film was unlikely to be a success, the distributors Metro-Goldwyn-Mayer Pictures chose to cut their losses and eliminate the film's marketing budget.
 It was first released on airplanes before being released to theaters.
 It was only released on a single weekend in twelve theaters, in order to meet legal obligations, and grossed only US$17,650 during its theatrical run, on a budget of $21 million, making it a box office bomb.

 Critical reception

-Molly was widely panned by critics.
-On Rotten Tomatoes, the film holds a 13% "Rotten" approval from 23 critics, with a rating average of 3.4 out of 10.
-The consensus says, "Molly never really elevates above uninspired, cliche-ridden moments."
-At Metacritic, Molly received a weighted mean rating of 21 out of 100 from film critics, consistently indicating "generally unfavorable reviews", classified as a generally unfavorably reviewed film.